graphql-crystal/graphql/README.md

 We can use the `name` argument to customize the introspection type name of a type.
 This is not needed in most situations because type names are automatically converted to PascalCase or camelCase.
-However, `item_id` is converted to `itemId`, but we might want to use `itemID`.
+However, `item_id` converts to `itemId`, but we might want to use `itemID`.
 For this, we can use the `name` argument.